adamahrens/developer-cheatsheat/README.md

   Sometimes you just want to move, delete, copy, paste a file or folder in the Mac Finder with your GUI.

   To do that from a location in Terminal just type `open .`

+  ## Open Current Directory in Visual Code

+  When in a folder that has a list of files you want to edit, type `code .` which will open that directory in Visual Studio Code Editor